geoffmcnamara/pyfiles/README.md

 # pyfiles

-This python app requires bottle and some other less significant imports It uses python2 in order to remain compatible with standard (ubuntu) apache WGSI (if you choose to use that.
+This python app requires bottle and some other less significant imports

+It uses python2 in order to remain compatible with standard (ubuntu) apache WGSI (if you choose to use that).

 This program lists file in a directory declared in pyfiles.py - see the global variables section The default dir is /data/share/dlfiles.